outfox/fennecs.tech/index.md

 ## Ok, what the fox? *Another ECS?!*
 # :neofox_facepalm: We know... oh, _we know._

-In a tiny nutshell, we think that perhaps this one *hits different*.
-But first things first:
+In a tiny nutshell, let's be real - this one just hits different.
+Straight up:

 ###  **fenn**ecs is an archetype-based [🔗Entity-Component System](https://github.com/SanderMertens/ecs-faq).

 ECS is an architecture and Design Pattern most commonly used in **Game Development** and **Simulation Software**, applying various principles of **Data-Oriented Design** to leverage the capabilities of modern CPUs.

-**fenn**ecs happily adheres to its design principles of reducing boilerplate and cognitive load first and foremost.
-We maximize performance second, and then go all in on flexibility and expressiveness with several novel approaches of structuring and querying component data.
+**fenn**ecs strictly adheres to its design principles of reducing boilerplate and cognitive load first and foremost.
+We then explore innovative approaches to structuring and querying component data without sacrificing flexibility.

-Our cheeky little library lives up to its name by all at once being **small, clever, quick,** *and <u>full of</u>* **trash-tier puns!**
+Despite its primary focus, you may discover that **fenn**ecs still punches way above its weight in terms of performance.
+Our cheeky little library lives up to its name by all at once being **small, clever, quick,** *and <u>full of</u>* **delightfully terrible puns!**

 ### Come on in, check out the [~~fox~~, uhh, docs](/docs/index.md)!